Most Affordable Areas to Buy a Home | Updated for 2024

 So, where is the best place to buy a home?

-If we based it purely off affordability, then you would want to pack your things and move to Cochran County, Texas.
+If we based it purely on affordability, you would want to pack your things and move to Todd County, South Dakota.
 But home buyers are smart enough to know that the cheapest possible option isn’t always the best.

 Picking the best place to buy a home is difficult.
 Nobody who bought a Bay Area home in the 1950s expected to watch their home value skyrocket as tax-friendly laws made it cheaper for them to stay put.
 There are too many variables, especially looking in the long run.

 Also, many veterans have jobs or families that tie them to a geographic area.
 While it would be nice to purchase the lowest-cost home anywhere in America, moving isn’t always a feasible option.

 Perhaps the best way to find an affordable home is to look at wherever your work is and find something nearby.